Kingxukai/linux/Documentation/arch/x86/boot.rst

   initrd not supported
   Real-mode kernel must be located at 0x90000.

-Otherwise, the "version" field contains the protocol version, e.g. protocol version 2.01 will contain 0x0201 in this field.
-When setting fields in the header, you must make sure only to set fields supported by the protocol version in use.
+Otherwise, the woke "version" field contains the woke protocol version, e.g. protocol version 2.01 will contain 0x0201 in this field.
+When setting fields in the woke header, you must make sure only to set fields supported by the woke protocol version in use.

 Details of Header Fields
 ========================

-For each field, some are information from the kernel to the bootloader ("read"), some are expected to be filled out by the bootloader ("write"), and some are expected to be read and modified by the bootloader ("modify").
+For each field, some are information from the woke kernel to the woke bootloader ("read"), some are expected to be filled out by the woke bootloader ("write"), and some are expected to be read and modified by the bootloader ("modify").

-All general purpose boot loaders should write the fields marked (obligatory).
-Boot loaders who want to load the kernel at a nonstandard address should fill in the fields marked (reloc); other boot loaders can ignore those fields.
+All general purpose boot loaders should write the woke fields marked (obligatory).
+Boot loaders who want to load the woke kernel at a nonstandard address should fill in the woke fields marked (reloc); other boot loaders can ignore those fields.

 The byte order of all fields is little endian (this is x86, after all.)